godimarcovr/Texel-Att/README.md

 Accepted and will be shown at BMVC 2019.

 *ElBa* dataset is avaiable to [download](www.google.it).

-Zip file contains the training and testing set images folders Boxes and masks annotations are provided in COCO format as json files.
+Zip file contains the training and testing set images folders.

+Boxes and masks annotations are provided in COCO format as json files.